 Mentoring (education and training) is a major focus of Mazingira Centre and addresses students, postdoctoral researchers, technicians and farmers.
+Our measurements and analysis in the laboratories are based on Standard Operating Procedure (SOPs) which can be found below for download.

 Thereby we aim to provide relevant background information about scientific facts and theories as well as about experimental methodology and scientific writing, to encourage and train students to think critically and develop problem-solving skills in an inter-disciplinary, international setting.
 We challenge students to be innovative and to explore new frontiers of science and their applications to current problems of a fast changing society.
 Additionally our approach is designed to implement findings gathered within scientific observations directly in the field (ie. during focused farmer training courses).